chungkw/sequelize_tutorial/README.md

 I will be using Sequelize with MySQL in this tutorial.

 This tutorial will cover basics in model definitions and making queries, one-to-one, one-to-many and many-to-many relationships, as well as paranoid models and transactions.

+If you wish to, you can also `npm i` here in the root directory and then use `npm run start` to view this tutorial in your browser.

 ## Chapters